mfaishal882/mfaishal882/README.md

 </div>

-Golang Backend Engineer and also experienced with PHP Code Igniter, C# and Flutter.
+Backend Engineer that experienced with Node JS, Goalng, Laravel, PHP Code Igniter, C# and Flutter.

 - 🏢  From Indonesia 🇮🇩